-Excessive chemical services like coloring and lightening
+Excessive chemical services like colouring and lightening

 Daily wear & tear

 Hair is most fragile when wet, so when comb and brush it after washing it, the hair stretches.
 The more you comb it, the more you chip at the outer layer, or hair cuticles.
-For sensitized hair, it’s important to use products that ease the detangling and allow you to be gentler to your hair.
+For sensitised hair, it’s important to use products that ease the detangling and allow you to be gentler to your hair.